-- Built-in roles-- give a token the same permissions as a Reader, Writer, or Admin
+- Built-in roles: Gives a token the same permissions as a Reader, Writer, or Admin.

-- Custom roles-- give a token the same permissions as one of your team's existing custom roles.
-Requires custom roles to be enabled on your plan.
+- Custom roles: Gives a token the same permissions as one of your team's existing custom roles.
+This option is only available if your LaunchDarkly plan includes custom roles.

 Personal API access tokens and the principle of least privilege